ryotoru/cli-lattice/README.md

     ```sh
     node lattice-visualizer.mjs -d 3 -s 5
     ```
     Note: The number of points generated is restricted to 1000000000.
-You can change itdepending on your device's capability by changng the value of MAX_POINTS.
+You can change it depending on your device's capability by changng the value of MAX_POINTS.

 2. **Open the visualization:**